sdsdkkk/sdsdkkk.github.io/_posts/2023-03-22-studying-geckos.markdown

 Only after stumbling upon [this video](https://www.youtube.com/watch?v=L4CHEge5wlc) by Clint's Reptiles on YouTube I learned about mourning geckos.
 The geckos look pretty familiar to me as I noticed some of the geckos I encountered so far that resides around certain areas in the house have smaller head-to-body size ratio, darker color, and more timid.
 So I checked their range and found that mourning geckos are quite common around my area.

 I also learned that _Hemidactylus frenatus_ and _Lepidodactylus lugubris_ can live close by but won't occupy the exact same territory, as _Hemidactylus frenatus_ tend to be very territorial and aggressive towards other gecko species.
-So I found another supporting evidence that I have two gecko species in the house: _Hemidactylus frenatus_ around the areas deeper into the hosue and _Lepidodactylus lugubris_ around the areas bordering the yard.
+So I found another supporting evidence that I have two gecko species in the house: _Hemidactylus frenatus_ around the areas deeper into the house and _Lepidodactylus lugubris_ around the areas bordering the yard.

 I took note of it, but I didn't update my data collection strategy yet to take into account the fact that I have been observing two different gecko species just yet because I haven't got that many data points in my observation records and I might still need to learn more about them in order to be able to come up with a better research plan.